All questions

 Download audio (1:59)

-5. “Within Luang Por Mun's disciples, were some renowned for wisdom, others for samādhi, determination, psychic powers, faith, and so on?”
-Answered by Ajahn Pasanno and Abhayagiri Saṅgha.
+5. “Within Luang Por Mun’s disciples, were some renowned for wisdom, others for samādhi, determination, psychic powers, faith, and so on?”
+Answered by Ajahn Pasanno and the Abhayagiri Saṅgha.
 [Ajahn Mun] [Thai Forest Tradition] // [Ajahn Mahā Boowa] [Ajahn Chorp] [Ajahn Khao] [Ajahn Lee Dhammadharo] [Ajahn Wanchai]

 Download audio (1:10)